Empower Your Users with Quick Actions

 - Refresh the browser, then click to check out the global actions menu.

 There’s the New Campaign action.
 Nice work!
-Now anyone at Ursa Major Solar can create a new campaign.
+Now anyone at Ursa Major Solar can create a new campaign from anywhere in Salesforce.